WHO WE ARE

 Pupils are required to respect the personal data and privacy of others, and to comply with the School Rules and other applicable rules.
 Staff are required by their terms of employment to do the same.

 The School will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must please notify the Bursar of any changes to information held about them.
+Individuals must please notify the Chief Privacy Officer of any changes to information held about them.

 An individual has the right to request that any inaccurate or out-of-date information about them is erased or corrected, subject to certain exemptions and limitations under law – please see above.